JoshuaMarden/BTC_Analyser/README.md

 That data is detrended and a multiple rgeression analysis is performed.

 Pearsons correlation is carried out and correlated variables are used in a principled component analysis.
-A seconds multiple regression analysis is peformed the remaning variables and new principle components.
+A second multiple regression analysis is peformed on the remaning variables and new principle components.
-This effectively accounts for the heteroscedacity of some of then data.
+This effectively accounts for the heteroscedacity of some of the data.

 Each time the analyser runs it creates a log containing the details of the analysis.
 The log also includes plotted data.